bangaloresolutionshub/essbase/Lab16/LabGuide16.md

 * Each scenario is a virtual slice of a cube in which one or more users can model data and then commit or discard the changes.

-## Part 1 -	Sandbox Data

 In the following exercises, the lightweight nature of a sandbox will be on display.
 In this exercise we are going to learn about the sandbox dimension that is created when sandboxing is enabled in an application.

-## Part 2 -	Create a Scenario-Enabled Sample cube
+## Part 1 -	Create a Scenario-Enabled Sample cube

 You can create a scenario-enabled cube by importing the scenario-enabled sample application workbook.